Common Career Mistakes and How to Avoid Them

 Stagnation

-A lack of personal growth makes employees ineffective, both inside an organization and in the overall job market.
+A lack of personal growth could make employees less competitive within an organization as well as on the job market.

 How Can You Keep Your Competitive?

-- Look for Mentoring: Find a mentor who will offer assistance, suggestions, collaborations or identify areas for improvement.
+- Get Mentoring: Find a mentor who will offer direction, assistance, collaborations, connections, or point out ways to improve.

-- Continuing Your Education: Take additional courses, certificates or degree programs that are relevant to the profession.
+- Continue Your Education: Complete additional courses, certifications or degrees programs that relate to the field.

 Negativity

-Negativity isn’t a part of any workplace.
-It can make people feel uncomfortable and makes communication difficult and limiting chances to grow.
-Aside from destroying relationships with peers and supervisors which could result in a professional stalling.
+Negativity should not be a part of any work environment.
+It makes people feel uncomfortable and makes communication difficult and limiting chances to grow.
+In addition, it can cause problems with colleagues and supervisors, it can potentially lead to slowing down your career.

-- Ask for help whenever possible: Ask a mentor for guidance or colleagues for business advice.
+- Get help when you can You can ask a mentor for guidance or to ask colleagues for guidance.

 Overcommitting Workload